JohnLCaron/rlauxe/README.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/samples/ComparisonVsPoll.html" rel="Polling Vs Comparison Estimated Sample sizes">![ComparisonVsPoll](./docs/plots/samples/ComparisonVsPoll.png)</a>

 Polling at margins < 4% needs prohibitively large sample sizes.
-Comparison audits are perhaps useful down to margins = .4% .
+Comparison audits are useful down to any margin, depending on N and the error rates.

 "In a card-level comparison audit, the estimated sample size scales with the reciprocal of the diluted margin."
 (STYLISH p.4) Polling scales as square of 1/margin.